Crimson Guard: Marvel Comics

 A Fred is assigned early on to spy on Fort Wadsworth, the suspected home of the G.I.
 Joe.
 He tends to miss important intelligence by coincidence.
 This Fred is killed during an attempt by Destro to kill Snake Eyes in his mountain cabin.
-The Fred who replaces him turns out to be Wade Collins, a soldier who served with Stalker, Snake Eyes and Storm Shadow in Vietnam and believes that he was abandoned by the U.S. Army during the war and by his country afterwards, leading him to join Cobra in a fit of bitterness.
+The Fred who replaces him turns out to be Wade Collins, a soldier who served with Stalker, Snake Eyes, and Storm Shadow in Vietnam and believes that he was abandoned by the U.S. Army during the war and by his country afterwards, leading him to join Cobra in a fit of bitterness.
 Collins eventually decides to leave Cobra and, with help from G.I.
 Joe, relocates with his family.
-Collins' son, Kamakura, eventually joins G.I.
+Collins's son, Kamakura, eventually joins G.I.
 Joe.

 Fred VII is one of the noted Guard members.
 He is an owner of an auto repair shop and a developer of advanced cybernetic and bionic devices.
 This Fred would gain infamy when, from 1987 to the early 1990s, he would pretend to be Cobra Commander, donning the silver "battle armor" that the action figures introduced in the late 1980s.
 Fred VII's coup is destroyed when the real Cobra Commander made his return.

 Another Guardsman, Cobra scientist Professor Appel, is featured in multiple G.I.
 Joe comic books.
 He is revealed when Joe forces attack his suburban home.
 He later comes up with part of the plan that creates Cobra Island.
 Appel's daughter, Candy, also influences the plot at the same time as she is the romantic interest of Ripcord.
 At one point, Appel even saves Ripcord from certain death on account of his daughter.